 Every gen has a set of Pokémon of a certain type.
 This chard covers each generation and each type that was in it, as well as each type that WASN’T in it.
 Like everything else, you can click on it to get a zoomed in view.

-- (Side note: I did not include Gen 8's Pokémon because I still haven't beaten it yet and I don't want to spoil anything yet.
-But when I'm done, I'll be sure to update this list accordingly.)
+- (Side note: I did not include Gen 8’s Pokémon because I hadn’t beaten it when I originally worked on this, and I didn’t want to spoil anything yet.
+But hope to update this list soon.)

 Blanks for the GS Space World set are begun